Tyrn/wei/the-insider-en.typ

 finish him off.

-     And  even though  everybody agreed that Kissur  was not even  close  to deceased  Arfarra with the tricks of this sort - he still didn't  resemble a guileless lamb.
+     And  even though  everybody agreed that Kissur  was not even  close  to deceased  Arfarra with the tricks of this sort---he still didn't  resemble a guileless lamb.

      Kissur,  meanwhile,  poured  wine in the cups,  covered  them with  the